rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

   code because they come with data validity invariants.

 From this perspective, there would be an argument in favor of only supporting `Relaxed` load/stores and machine data types, at least initially.
-And I could get behind that.
-But since the rest can be useful in IPC with trusted Rust code, I thought it might be worth at least considering.
+In this case, one could split this feature into three feature gates:

+- `Relaxed` volatile atomic loads and stores, which are most urgently needed.
+- Non-`Relaxed` orderings and read-modify-write atomics, which open new possibilities for shared-memory IPC.
+- `_not_atomic()` operations, where it is not yet clear whether the proposed API is even the right solution to the problem being solved, and more research is needed before reaching a definite conclusion.

 # Prior art
 [prior-art]: #prior-art

-As far as I know, LLVM's notion of atomic volatile, which is being exposed here, is rather original.
-The closest thing that it makes me think about is how Java uses the `volatile` keyword for what most other languages call atomics.
-But I'm not sure if Java also retains the other semantics of `volatile` in the C family (e.g. "cannot be optimized out ever").
+To the RFC author's knowledge, LLVM's notion of atomic volatile, which is being exposed here, is rather original.
+The closest thing that it reminds of is how Java uses the `volatile` keyword for what most other languages call atomics.
+But it does Java's `volatile` also retains the other semantics of `volatile` in the C family, such as lack of optimizability?

 There is a lot more prior art behind C's notion of volatile, which is closer to Rust's current notion of volatile.
-That being said, most discussions of C/++ volatile semantics end up in complaints about how ill-specified, how easy it is to get it wrong, how "contagious" it can get... so I'm not sure if it's something we want to emulate.
-Besides, Rust's notion of volatile differs fundamentally from C's notion of volatile in that it is based on volatile _operations_, not volatile _types_.
+That being said, most discussions of C/++ volatile semantics end up in complaints about how ill-specified, how easy it is to get it wrong, how "contagious" it can get... so it isn't clear if it is a very good role model to follow.
+Furthermore, Rust's notion of volatile differs fundamentally from C's notion of volatile in that it is based on volatile _operations_, not volatile _types_.